Miss Grand Bangladesh

 Miss Grand Bangladesh is a national beauty pageant title that awarded to Bangladeshi representatives elected to compete at the Miss Grand International pageant.
-The title was first awarded in 2013 when a Dhaka-based model, Farhana Azad Limi, was invited to compete in the inaugural edition of Miss Grand International in Thailand; however, Limi did not enter the pageant for unknown reasons.
-From 2021 to 2022, the license of Miss Grand Bangladesh was granted to a United States-based pageant organizer, Miss Bangladesh US Organization, managed by Hiam Amani Hafizuddin.
-It was then granted to a New Delhi-based organizer named Glamanand Group in 2024.

-Reigning Miss Grand Bangladesh is Jessia Islam who was crowned by outgoing titleholder Towhida Tusnim Tifa.
+Reigning Miss Grand Bangladesh is Anonna Fatima who was crowned by outgoing titleholder Jessia Islam.

 History

-Initially, Bangladesh was expected to make its debut at the Miss Grand International pageant in 2013, 2014, and 2015, but all of the respective year's representatives did not enter the contest for undisclosed reasons.
+Initially, Bangladesh was expected to make its debut at the Miss Grand International pageant in 2013, 2014, and 2015, but all of the respective year's representatives did not enter the contest for undisclosed reasons.The title was first awarded in 2013, when Dhaka-based model Farhana Azad Limi was invited to compete in the inaugural edition of Miss Grand International held in Thailand; however, Limi did not participate in the competition for unknown reasons.
+Fatimatu Zohra Itisha was appointed as Miss Grand Bangladesh in 2014 and 2015, but she also did not participate in the competition for unknown reasons.
 In 2021, the right to send Bangladeshi for the 2021 and 2022 competitions was granted to a United States-based Bangladeshi pageant, Miss Bangladesh US Organization, managed by Hiam Amani Hafizuddin.
 However, the representatives were appointed instead of directly elected through such a national pageant.

 The contract between Miss Grand International PCL and Miss Bangladesh US Organization was discontinued in 2023.
 Later in 2024, the license was granted to an Indian event organizer, Glamanand Group, who is also the Miss Grand India franchise holder.